Security Deposit Deductions: Allowable and Prohibited Charges

 Common scenarios

-Allowable deductions under virtually all state frameworks include:
+Allowable deductions typically include:

 Decision boundaries